aurelia-contrib/awesome-aurelia/README.md

 * [jdanyow/aurelia-breeze-northwind](https://github.com/jdanyow/aurelia-breeze-northwind) * A Northwind demo using Aurelia and Breeze by @jdanyow.
 * [jdanyow/aurelia-solitaire](https://github.com/jdanyow/aurelia-solitaire) * Klondike solitaire built with Aurelia and dragula.
 * [discosultan/aurelia-minesweeper](https://github.com/discosultan/aurelia-minesweeper/) * Classic Minesweeper game built with Aurelia by @discosultan.
-* [electron-aurelia-example](https://github.com/jimschubert/electron-aurelia-example) * An example desktop application written with Electron and Aurelia.
 * [aurelia-webapi-example](https://github.com/jimschubert/aurelia-webapi-example) * An example WebAPI written with C# and Aurelia
 * [michaelbull/aurelia-hacker-news](https://github.com/michaelbull/aurelia-hacker-news#aurelia-hacker-news-clone) * A recreation of the Hacker News website written in TypeScript and built using Aurelia, with webpack as a module bundler.
 * [Built with Aurelia](http://builtwithaurelia.com/) * Showcase of examples created by the Aurelia community.

+##### Aurelia + Electron Examples
+* [aurelia-electron-webpack](https://github.com/timfish/aurelia-electron-webpack) * A basic boilerplate to build Electron apps with Aurelia, Typescript, and Webpack.
+* [AureliaElectronHappiness](https://github.com/seesharper/AureliaElectronHappiness) * Sample application that shows how to combine TypeScript, VSCode and Electron.
+* [electron-aurelia-example](https://github.com/jimschubert/electron-aurelia-example) * An example desktop application written with Electron and Aurelia.

 ### TypeScript